Japanese destroyer Nowaki (1940): Solomon Islands

-Nowaki finally left Japan at the start of August to Truk, then from the 12 August to 2 September escorted the escort carrier Ūnyō to Yokosuka and back, then from the 19th to the 25th operated with the light carrier Zuihō during a combined fleet response to US carrier raids in the Central Pacific, but this yielded no action as she returned to Truk.
+Nowaki finally left Japan at the start of August to Truk, then from the 12 August to 2 September, escorted the escort carrier Ūnyō to Yokosuka and back, then from the 19th to the 25th operated with the light carrier Zuihō during a combined fleet response to US carrier raids in the Central Pacific, but this yielded no action as she returned to Truk.
 Nowaki and desdiv 4 spent October escorting troop convoys between Truk and Shanghai, and on the 22nd the Awata Maru was torpedoed and sunk by the submarine USS Greyback, which prompted Nowaki and Maikaze to rescue 1,000 survivors.
 Nowaki with Maikaze and Yamagumo escorted more troop convoys throughout November between Truk and Rabaul.
 From 25 November to 7 December, Nowaki operated alongside oil tankers during a combined fleet sortie in the Marshall Islands, and from the 11th to the 16th escorted the battleships Kongō and Haruna back to Sasebo, where Nowaki herself was drydocked for maintenance.
 Alongside new AA guns and radar placements, Nowaki's X turret was removed and replaced by a pair of triple 25 mm guns, while commander Kanada was replaced by commander Moriya Setsuji.
-At the start of 1944, Nowaki joined Maikaze and destroyer division 27 in escorting heavy units to Truk, then from the 19th to the 22nd escorted the tanker Kokuyo Maru to Rabaul, before enacting a troop transport run to Lorengau from the 24th to 25th. and at the end of January escorted Kokuyo Maru back to Truk, before spending the first 12 days of February escorting convoys from Truk to Rabaul and back.
+At the start of 1944, Nowaki joined Maikaze and destroyer division 27 in escorting heavy units to Truk, then from 19 to 22 January, escorted the tanker Kokuyo Maru to Rabaul, before enacting a troop transport run to Lorengau from 24 to 25 January. and at the end of January, escorted Kokuyo Maru back to Truk, before spending the first 12 days of February, escorting convoys from Truk to Rabaul and back.